Mueller report: Which parts will be seen by Congress and the public?

 His plan: Ask for information and if that's denied, "subpoena.
 If subpoenas are denied, we will haul people before the Congress.
 And yes, we will prosecute in court as necessary to get this information."

-At his resort in Florida, Trump stirred from an unusual, nearly two-day silence on Twitter with the anodyne tweet Sunday morning: "Good Morning, Have a Great Day!"
-Then followed up: "MAKE AMERICA GREAT AGAIN!"
+At his resort in Florida, Trump stirred from his unusual, nearly two-day silence on Twitter with the mild tweet: "Good Morning, Have a Great Day!"
+Then he followed up: "MAKE AMERICA GREAT AGAIN!"

+Mueller's investigation is known to have concluded without a recommendation for further indictments after having snared nearly three dozen people, senior Trump campaign operatives among them.
+The probe illuminated Russia's assault on the American political system, painted the Trump campaign as eager to exploit the release of hacked Democratic emails to hurt Democrat Hillary Clinton and exposed lies by Trump aides aimed at covering up their Russia-related contacts.

 Democratic Rep. Jerrold Nadler, chairman of the House Judiciary Committee, said Democrats won't be willing to wait long for the Justice Department to hand over full information on the probe into whether Trump's 2016 campaign co-ordinated with Russia to sway the election and whether the president later sought to obstruct the investigation.

+On the other side, also on "This Week," Republican Rep. Jim Jordan of Ohio said Democrats faced the prospect of seeing no blockbuster in the Mueller report and were flailing as they try to pin something on the president.
+They considered Mueller "right next to Jesus, he can almost walk on water," Jordan said, but "now they're launching all kind of other charges, all kinds of other investigations."

+Mueller submitted his report to Barr instead of directly to Congress and the public because, unlike independent counsels such as Ken Starr in the case of President Bill Clinton, his investigation operated under the close supervision of the Justice Department, which appointed him.

-Barr and Deputy Attorney General Rod Rosenstein, who appointed Mueller and oversaw much of his work, analyzed the report on Saturday, labouring to condense it into a summary letter of main conclusions.
+Mueller was assigned to the job in May 2017 by Deputy Attorney General Rod Rosenstein, who oversaw much of his work.
+Barr and Rosenstein analyzed Mueller's report on Saturday, labouring to condense it into a summary letter of main conclusions.

-The Russia investigation has shadowed Trump for nearly two years and has ensnared his family and close advisers.
-And no matter the findings in Mueller's report, the probe already has illuminated Russia's assault on the American political system, painted the Trump campaign as eager to exploit the release of hacked Democratic emails to hurt Democrat Hillary Clinton and exposed lies by Trump aides aimed at covering up their Russia-related contacts.

 Even with the details still under wraps, Friday's end to the 22-month probe without additional indictments by Mueller was welcome news to some in Trump's orbit who had feared a final round of charges could target more Trump associates or members of the president's family.